gubaruch/Data-mesh-util/README.md

 Creating a data product replicates Glue Catalog metadata from the Producer's account into the Data Mesh account, while leaving the source storage at rest within the Producer.
 The data mesh objects are shared back to the Producer account to enable local control without accessing the data mesh.
 Data Products can be created from Glue Catalog Databases or one-or-more Tables, but all permissions are managed at Table level.
+Producers can run this as many times as they require.
 To create a data product:

 ```python
 import logging